-Let me share my experience with live-tweeting and best practices from World Education Congress (WEC) in Minneapolis — the large event that brought together over 2000 meeting professionals.
+Let me share my experience with live tweeting and best practices from the World Education Congress (WEC) in Minneapolis — the large event that brought together over 2000 meeting professionals.

 - Capture the best content

 Now, let’s focus on the practical tips of live-tweeting.

 Do your homework

 WEC14 was pretty overwhelming with all its concurrently running sessions.
 Doing some research about the sessions you plan to attend is crucial.
 Choose the sessions that are not only of interest to you but also cover some current hot topics (e.g. audience engagement, wearable technology).
 They might have a greater potential to generate tweetable and sharable content.

 Extra tip: Find speakers’ Twitter handles before the event so you don’t need to search for them when the session is already a full swing.

 Unfortunately, when you attend a conference abroad, in most cases, you need to fully rely on the wifi provided by the venue.
 When hundreds of delegates connect at the same time, the internet connection quality drops.
 This was also the case at WEC14.
 The partial remedy is to find the spot closer to the router to ensure that you will be able to tweet at all.
 Using mobile data is indeed the safest way to go around this issue.

 Have a battery backup